Path-dependent Hamilton-Jacobi equations with u-dependence and time-measurable Hamiltonians: Introduction

 \section{Introduction}

 We study path-dependent Hamilton--Jacobi equations of the form

 with time-measurable Hamiltonian, i.e., the mappings $t\mapsto H(t,x,y,z)$ only need to be Borel-measurable.
 The \emph{path space} $D([0,T],\R^d)$ in \eqref{E:1st} is the set of all right-continuous functions from $[0,T]$ to $\R^d$ that have left limits.
-Important special cases of \eqref{E:1st} are Isaacs equations associated to differential games with history-dependent data and Hamilton--Jacobi--Bellman (HJB) equations associated to optimal controls problems involving (delay) functional differential equations.
-There exists already a large body of literature for non-smooth solutions of those equations with continuous Hamiltonians (see \cite{GLP21AMO} and the references therein).
-Typically, $C([0,T],\R^d)$ is used as path space.
-But this difference is not material.
+Important special cases of \eqref{E:1st} are Isaacs equations associated to differential games with history-dependent data and Hamilton--Jacobi--Bellman (HJB) equations associated to optimal controls problems involving (delay) functional differential equations. { Consider, e.g., a value function $v$ of the form